Breaking News from AWS re:Invent

 • More/Less Than: Alert will trigger when the count of the entries matching the alert definition will be more/less than the chosen threshold.
 Hit count will present the actual number of entries that matched within the selected time window.

 • More Than Usual.
-This Dynamic Alerts setting enables you to detect abnormal behavior automatically – without having to set fixed threshold values.
+This Dynamic Alerts setting enables you to detect abnormal behavior automatically – without setting fixed threshold values.
 Set minimum threshold only.
 Note: It takes one week for algorithms to learn the traffic pattern

 • Rolling Window.
 This is the default setting for new alerts.
 The Rolling Window is a fixed period of time (i.e. 10 minutes) and does not change, regardless of matching data and any alerts triggered as a result of the query.

-• Group By.
-Group your alerts using one or more values that are aggregated into a histogram.
+Group your alerts using one or more aggregated values into a histogram.

 • An alert is triggered whenever the condition threshold is met for a specific aggregated value within the specified timeframe.